About Ghostly Activities

 How It Started

 It all began years ago in Chicago.
-One night, a ghost appeared in the elevator of my apartment building — my grandfather checking in on me.
-I didn’t recognize him and shooed him away.
+One day in 2007, a ghost appeared in the elevator of my apartment building — my grandfather checking in on me.
+Of course, I freaked out a bit and I didn’t recognize him and shooed him away.
 I’ve regretted it ever since.

 That moment changed everything.
 I realized hauntings aren’t just strange phenomena: They’re unfinished stories.
 From that night on, I’ve treated every encounter like a mystery waiting to be solved, and every ghost like someone with something to say.